 Getting references involves a thorough search of multiple databases such as Medline, Embase, Emcare, CINAHL, PsycINFO and the Cochrane Library.
 Designing a good search strategy is key to this process, and forms the basis of a systematic review.

 Export search results to Endnote before uploading them to Covidence.
 Staff of St Vincent's Hospital Melbourne can access Endnote onsite and library staff can provide installation software for offsite use.
 Individual and group tutorials on using Endnote are available on request.
 Please contact us for more information.

 Remove duplicates in Endnote before uploading to Covidence, especially if you have a lot of records.
-Covidence will remove duplicates on import (and does it well), but these still need to be checked, and that can be cumbersome if there are too many.
+Covidence will attempt to remove duplicates on import, but these still need to be checked, and that can be cumbersome if there are too many.